Lai-YT/st-lang/lexer/README.md

 $ ./build/Lexer
 usage: ./build/Lexer [-d] FILE

-  FILE            The file to be lexical analyzed
+  FILE            The file to be lexically analyzed

 Options:
   -d, --dump      Dumps the identifiers and their attributes
 ```

 > **Note**
 > Currently, the _Lexer_ prints out the tokens directly instead of returning on the call of `yylex`.
-This behavior is subject to change during the development.
+This behavior is subject to change during development.

 ### Example